wp-plugins/marctv-ajax-trash-comments/readme.txt

 == Changelog ==

+= 1.1.3 =

+Fixed empty moderation text on plugin activation.

 = 1.1.2 =

 Fixed renaming bug.
 Seems I am not allowed to rename the plugin file.
 I forgot to remove the old files.

 = 1.1.0 =